yunojuno/django-magic-link/README.md

 * How many times is a link used before the POST login?
 * How often is a link used _after_ a successful login?
 * How often does a link expire before a successful login?
+* Can we identify common non-user client requests (email caches, bots, etc)?
+* Should we disable links after X non-POST requests?

 In order to facilitate this analysis we denormalise a number of timestamps from the `MagicLinkUse` object back onto the `MagicLink` itself: